RocketDerp/April14_2025/Grim_Blunt/Hate_Itself/Prizing_Hate_Values.md

 This is an elephant in the room.
 I think people don't even know what love and compassion are!
 But they sure know what hate is.

+When tere **are chilren** in the marriage, say age 36 and the couple has been married now since age 28.
+Had a child at age 31, had a child at age 33.
+Now at age 36 the children are 5 years old and 3 years old.
+And now at age 36 the ex hate, I hate my ex, my ex is the worst human in the entire world, worse than Hitler and Putin combined.
+That deep deeep deep hate.

+The child custody battles I have witnessed.
+Adult divorced people at age 41 who have children now age 10 and age 8.
+And I have met dozens of them in person in taverns / bars / my travels all over USA in an RV.
+And the HATE these people have for the person they married, the person they loved the most in the entire world at age 26, now at age 41 they HATE they HATE they HATE and the hate is inccredibly toxic.
+They wreck the children's future in competitive hate with their ex-spouse, ex-wife, ex-husband.
+They describe it for hours in details and if you meet these people multiple times over months and years it sustains, a constant stage of extreme hate.
+For the person they loved more tahn any other in the world. the ost egomaniac situation I have witnessed.
+And I have seen it time and time again in multiple geographic conditions.
+Dozens and dozens of such people since year 1982 when I started truly listening to people's motivationes.
+Hate.

+&nbsp;

+## Forst level of humanity

-We know how peopel are masters of hate.
+We know how people are masters of traing hate, teaching hate.
 Multiple nations in the world have military.
 Military is organied killing / execution / murder out of anti-love, out of hate.
 Russia has millions of people who hate Ukraine people since February 2014 and kill them.
 People need to face up that hate and dehumanization can be witnessed.
 Killing and murdering people for inciredibly shallow and super shallow reasons. tHere is  no *good reason* for Russians to hate ukrainia people sice February 2014, and people are not facing up to this truth of reality itiself.

 Russia has mastered manipulating minds to be anti-reality, detached fromreality, and to follo messages and inforamtion as if they accurately represent reality. this is described September 9, 2014 - after the start of the February 2014 war: https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/